Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.19 =
+* New: Core architecture features added for separated donations storage.
+* New: Donations, recurring subscriptions & donors admin UI greatly improved.
+* New: Stripe gateway support added.
+* New: Donations rewards/merchandise extension added.
+* New: Donors's account column is added to the GDS-prepared data table in the GDS extension.
+* Fix: The important bugfix for donor's account registration & login pages.
+* Fix: Lots and lots of smaller bugfixes.
+~ Tweak: Lots and lots of refactorings & improvements, both in frontend & backend.

 = 3.18 =
 * New: Google Data Studio integration extension added.
 * Fix: success emails added for Qiwi gateway.